The Jacksonville gunman’s dad called 911 after the deadly rampage started. Here’s what he said about his son

 Within minutes the gunman pulled into the Dollar General parking lot.
 At 1:08 p.m., he shot into a black Kia in the lot, killing Carr, the sheriff said.
 He then entered the store and fatally shot Laguerre, the sheriff said.

-The gunfire sent people fleeing out of the store’s rear exit, followed by the shooter seconds later, the sheriff said.
+The gunfire sent people fleeing out the back of the store, followed by the shooter seconds later, the sheriff said.
 He then came back inside and shot at security cameras.

-The first 911 call was at 1:09 p.m., seconds before the third victim, Gallion, walked into the store with his girlfriend.
-The gunman then fatally shot Gallion and chased after another person, whom he shot at but didn’t hit, the sheriff said.
+The first 911 call was at 1:09 p.m., seconds before the third victim – Gallion – walked into the store with his girlfriend.
+The gunman fatally shot Gallion and chased after another person, whom he shot at but didn’t hit, the sheriff said.

-At 1:18 p.m., the gunman texted his father and told him to go into his room, where the father found a will and a suicide note, the sheriff said.
+At 1:18 p.m., the gunman texted his father and told him to go into his room, where the father found the will and a suicide note, the sheriff said.

 Officers entered the store a minute later – 11 minutes from the start of the shooting – and heard one gunshot, which is presumed to be when the gunman shot and killed himself, the sheriff said.